Few people realise how gorgeous this region of China is. Here’s our 12-day Yunnan itinerary with scenic views comparable to Switzerland!

 I had always fantasised about the Swiss Alps, but its lesser-known sibling hides in the depths of Yunnan.
 Tiger Leaping Gorge is one of the deepest gorges in the world, it measures 16km long and is 3900m deep from the Jinsha River to the Haba Mountain.

-Conquering the infamous 28 bends over its hiking path is no easy task, but is definitely very do-able.
-For someone who is of average fitness, this would serve as a medium intensity hike.
-No pain no gain, and the views of the beautiful Jade Dragon Snow Mountain and Haba Snow Mountain was definitely a very worthy gain!
+Conquering the infamous 28 bends over its hiking path is no easy task, but is definitely very doable.
+For someone who is of average fitness, this would serve as a medium-intensity hike.
+No pain no gain, and the views of the beautiful Jade Dragon Snow Mountain and Haba Snow Mountain were definitely a very worthy gain!
 But do make sure to prep sufficiently for the hike, with snacks and loads of water.

-We started our hike a little ahead from Qiaotou.
-Three hours in, we stopped for lunch at Naxi Guesthouse (~25RMB/pax), a common stop for Tiger Leaping Gorge hikers serving simple home-cooked Chinese food like eggs and tomatoes, and even butter milk tea using yak milk.
+We started our hike a little ahead of Qiaotou.
+3 hours in, we stopped for lunch at Mama Naxi Guesthouse (~25RMB/pax), a common stop for Tiger Leaping Gorge hikers serving simple home-cooked Chinese food like eggs and tomatoes, and even butter milk tea using yak milk.

 We took another four hours after lunch to complete the 28 bends and the rest of the hike before we reached our accommodation for the night at Tea Horse Guest House.
 Sleep early because you’ll want to catch the sunrise at 6AM (otherwise, sleeping in till 9AM is fine too)!

-The second-day hike was way easier because it was not crowded at all, and we spent the entire time hiking at the edge of the cliff.
-We finished the hike in five to six hours and stopped by Tina’s Guest House for food along the way down.
+The second-day hike was way easier because it was not crowded, and we spent the entire time hiking at the cliff’s edge.
+We finished the hike in 5 to 6 hours and stopped by Tina’s Guest House for food along the way down.
 From here, the only bus back to Lijiang departs at 3:30PM daily so don’t miss it.
 Depending on your Yunnan itinerary, there’s also a bus towards Shangri-la that departs from Tina’s Guest House at 3:30PM.

-How to get there: We got our host at October Inn Hostel to arrange a bus to pick us up at 7AM and drop us at Qiaotou bridge, which took 1.5 hours.
+How to get there: We got our host at October Inn Hostel to arrange a bus to pick us up at 7AM and drop us at Qiaotou Bridge, which took 1.5hrs.
 Your trail will start slightly beyond that point (ask the locals for directions).

 Naxi Snacks Store